Search the registry

 tool_definitions is append-only. dolt_history_tool_listings tracks every pointer change.
 AS OF queries reproduce any point in time.

-Stripe Metered (MVP) Free / Open Source Lightning (L402) Cashu Ecash Anyone Can Extend
+Free / Open Source Stripe Connect API Key Lightning (L402) Cashu Ecash Anyone Can Extend

 Distributed.
 Derived.
 Ungameable.

 Reputation is not stored on the tool.
-It's derived — a materialized view computed from all upvote records in the Dolt registry.
+It's derived — a materialized view computed from all upvote records and invocation reports in the Dolt registry.
 Nobody owns the score.
-Nobody can inflate it without paying for real usage.
+Nobody can inflate it without actually calling the tool.
 Anybody can compute it.

 reputation computation (pseudocode)